PostgreSQL Source Code git master

 #define DECOMPOSITION_NO_COMPOSE(x)

-References pg_unicode_decomposition::codepoint, pg_unicode_decomposition::dec_index, DECOMPOSITION_NO_COMPOSE, DECOMPOSITION_SIZE, pg_unicode_recompinfo::hash, i, pg_unicode_recompinfo::inverse_lookup, LBASE, LCOUNT, lengthof, pg_unicode_recompinfo::num_recomps, pg_hton64, SBASE, SCOUNT, TBASE, TCOUNT, UnicodeDecomp_codepoints, UnicodeDecompMain, UnicodeRecompInfo, VBASE, and VCOUNT.
+References pg_unicode_decomposition::codepoint, pg_unicode_decomposition::dec_index, DECOMPOSITION_NO_COMPOSE, DECOMPOSITION_SIZE, pg_unicode_recompinfo::hash, i, pg_unicode_recompinfo::inverse_lookup, LBASE, LCOUNT, lengthof, pg_unicode_recompinfo::num_recomps, pg_hton64, SBASE, SCOUNT, start, TBASE, TCOUNT, UnicodeDecomp_codepoints, UnicodeDecompMain, UnicodeRecompInfo, VBASE, and VCOUNT.

 Referenced by unicode_normalize().